jatinder14/price-tracker-blockchain/README.md

 - Swagger API documentation

 # Blockchain Price Tracker
-To run the project you can run the following command docker compose up --build
+To run the project you can run
+- docker compose up --build